sigmaSd/deno-ffi-template/README.md

 `src/mod.ts` so it can be picked up by the module.

 Thats it now when you use `deno task run` it should use this published library.

+## Details

+- The ffi between rust and deno is using json values encoded as Cstrings